Coopeh/wp-varnish/README.markdown

 To keep widgets like "Recent posts", "Recent comments" and such up to date, you should consider using ESI and include them through a text widget for arbitrary text or HTML.

+This fork removes the admin port code and uses HTTP BAN requests instead, code is needed in default.vcl for this to work.

 Installation
 ------------